cburgmer/pdfserver/README.rst

 * Selecting pages & page ranges
 * Rotate pages
 * Add watermark to pages
+* Runs on the Google App Engine

 Changes
 =======
 0.3

+* Renamed to "pdfserver" from "django-pdfserver"
 * "N pages on one" feature
 * Move to Flask from Django
+* Google App Engine support

 0.2.1